samirkumardas/opus-to-pcm/README.md

 *libopusPath* - If fallback is true, you must provide libopus.js file path.
 A pre-built libopus file is available in dist directory

+*nativeSupport* - true/false.
+If nativeSupport is false it will always decode from the provided provide libopus.js

+*sampleRate* - define the decoding sample rate it only works on the libopus.js

 Decoder fire an event *decode* whenever it completes decoding.
 Usually it decodes several opus packet at a time for better performance although it need to be provided single opus packet into *decode* method.

 **Complete example:**